-Ecological modeling
+Ecological Modeling

-For the mark-recapture model a total of 44,255 released fish from autumn 2006 (Jan-June) through autumn 2012, and 3069 captures or contacts from spring 2007 (Jul-Dec) through spring 2013 were included (Table 5).
+For the mark-recapture model, a total of 44,255 released fish from autumn 2006 (January - June) through autumn 2012, and 3,069 captures or contacts from spring 2007 (July - December) through spring 2013, were included (table 5).
 The best fit model with an AIC weight of nearly one (0.996) was a two age structured model with time varying 1st (post-release) and 2nd (adult) age survival parameters and release TL as a covariate.
-Each model with a seasonal 1st period survival parameter group (separate parameters for spring and autumn) fit better than the comparable model with fixed 1st period survival (single parameter), but not better than the comparable model with time varying 1st period survival (see Appendix A for complete model comparison).
-Post-release survival estimates (first season after release) based on release TL were back-calculated and then plotted for 10 of 13 cohorts from the best fit model (Figure 5).
-Two cohorts, autumn 2009 and autumn 2010, were eliminated due to a lack of releases, 0 and 1 respectively, and one cohort, autumn 2008, was eliminated due to a lack of post-release contacts (0 for first four periods post-release).
-Post-release survival was highest for spring releases from 2006 through 2009.
-Generally, spring releases had better survival for a given size at release compared to autumn, and cohorts before 2010 had higher survival than cohorts after 2010.
-The cohort with the lowest survival was for the most recent spring release in 2012, this low estimate may be due to the low number of recapture opportunities.
+Each model with a seasonal 1st period survival parameter group (separate parameters for spring and autumn) fit better than the comparable model with fixed 1st period survival (single parameter) but not better than the comparable model with time varying 1st period survival (single parameter) for complete model comparison).
+Post-release survival estimates (first season after release) based on release TL were back-calculated and then plotted for 10 of 13 cohorts from the best fit model (figure 5).
+Two cohorts, autumn 2009 and